magedevjosh/playground/QA_HANDOFF.md

 #### TC-011: All Device Selections - New User Path
 **Priority:** Medium
-**Objective:** Verify all 4 devices work correctly in the new user path
+**Objective:** Verify all 5 devices work correctly in the new user path

 **Preconditions:**
 - Application is loaded

 **Steps:**
-For each device (Dexcom G7, Dexcom G6, Libre FreeStyle 3, Libre 14 Day):
+For each device (Dexcom G7, Dexcom G6, Libre FreeStyle 3, Libre 14 Day, I don't see my device):
 1. Start/restart the flow
 2. Select "No" for "Currently Using CGM"
 3. Click "Next"